AdamWestbrook/adamwestbrook.github.io/index.md

 I'm a video artist trying hard to be good at telling visual stories.

-Right now I'm directing a major series for *The New York Times* due for release in summer 2018.
+Right now I'm directing a major series for *The New York Times* due for release in September 2018.

 You can [get to know me](/story), [see my body of work so far](/portfolio) and [find out how to support me](/support).